Low Carb Diets Are The Only Diets That Work, Says Diet Doctor To The Stars

 — Mae (@Maezy_E) June 6, 2018

-On average, Dr. Mosley found that those who adhere to low carb diets lose an average of 15 lbs. a month, and more than 6 inches around their waist by the end of the year.
+On average, Dr. Mosley found that those who adhere to low carb diets lose an average of 15 pounds a month, and more than 6 inches around their waist by the end of the year.